Zwitters: particles between quantum and classical

-The quantum particle can be understood as a ``coarse graining'' of the classical probability distribution.
-We may change the basis for the classical wave function by a Fourier transform with respect to $p$, \be \tilde\psi_C(x,y)=\int_p e^{ip(x-y)/\hbar}\psi_C \left(\frac{x+y}{2},p\right), \ee and introduce the classical density matrix \be \rho_C(x,x',y,y')=\tilde\psi_C(x,y)\tilde\psi_C^*(x',y'). \ee The quantum density matrix obtains by ``integrating out'' the $y$-coordinate or ``performing a subtrace'' \ba \rho_Q(x,x')=\int_y\rho_C(x,x',y,y). \ea The Wigner transform of the ``coarse grained density matrix'' $\rho_Q(x,x')$, with $z=(x+x')/2$, \ba \bar\rho_w(z,p)=\int d^3(x-x')e^{-ip(x-x')/\hbar}\rho_Q(x,x'), \ea equals the quantum transform in eq. \eqref{10}.
-One may verify that $\rho_Q(x,x')$ obeys all laws for the quantum density matrix if we choose the time evolution \eqref{12}.
-In particular, for a pure state density matrix both the modulus and the phase of the complex quantum wave function can be computed from the real classical wave function and thus from the probability distribution.
+The density matrix for a pure quantum state obeys the usual condition $\rho^2_Q=\rho_Q$.
+For this particular case one finds $\bar\rho_w(z,p)=\psi_C(z,p)$.
+(This relation does not hold for mixed states.)
+For pure states one can compute the quantum wave function $\psi_Q(x)$ from the quantum density matrix $\rho_Q(x,x')$ and therefore from $\bar\rho_w(z,p)$.
+In consequence, both the modulus and the phase of the complex quantum wave function can be computed from the real classical wave function and thus from the probability distribution.

 All the information necessary for the computation of expectation values of quantum observables and their quantum correlations is still available on the coarse grained level.
 (In the $(x,y)$-representation one has $X_{Q}=x,P_{Q}=-i\hbar \partial_x$.)
 In contrast, information necessary for the expectation values of classical observables and classical correlations may be lost by the coarse graining - the expectation values \eqref{6} cannot be expressed in terms of $\rho_Q(x,x')$ or $\bar\rho_w(z,p)$ alone.
 An exception are pure quantum states for which the expectation values and correlations for classical observables are uniquely determined by the quantum density matrix \cite{CWQP}.